gitGNU/gnu_silly/README.md

-  First we examine the machines.
-Boot into a Debian Live image and run:
+### First we examine the machines.

+Boot into a Debian Live image and run...

-  dmidecode
+  * dmidecode
-  lspci
+  * lspci
-  lsusb
+  * lsusb
-  hwinfo if avail
+  * hwinfo
+  * lshw
-  other?
+  * other?

+  ... and save the result in a file.

   Next we find a UUID for the machine.
 The UUID can be that of the motherboard as reported by dmidecode or can be a serial number, etc.
   MAC address will also work (even though not guaranteed universally unique, should be unique among vendor models).